HHS/TANF-app/docs/Architecture Decision Record/016-dependabot-dependency-management.md

 ### Addendum

 We are seeing a plethora of recurring updates so to stem the tide here, we are going to decrease dependabot's sensitivity to patch-level updates and for the worst offenders we will only be updating on minor version updates.
 This is denoted in our [dependabot config](https://github.com/raft-tech/TANF-app/.github/dependabot.yml).
+Note that this change will not prevent security-related patch updates (to the extent that dependency managers identify these updates as such).